 Improvement for Sale was a scheme introduced in the 1980s at a time when there was a slowdown in investment in social housing.
-The more enterprising housing associations in certain parts of the country bought and improved older properties, either for outright sale or through shared ownership.
+The more enterprising housing associations in certain properties, either for outright sale or through shared ownership.
 Government subsidies covered the cost of any shortfall in providing the homes, which were sold on at prices set at the lower end of market values.
 Karbon Homes developed a considerable number of properties throughout Tyneside, which were sold outright.
 We own the freehold and manage communal area repairs and maintenance services.